What Happened to the Dinosaurs?

 - Change in climate.

 - Excessive hunting.

 The reason you do not see dinosaurs in downtown Milwaukee is the same reason you do not see bears in downtown Milwaukee.
 When humans come in they drive the wild animals from the land or hunt them.
 Since most of the city is covered with concrete or buildings the wild animals typically do not come back.

 The word 'dinosaur' literally means 'terrible lizard' and was invented in 1842 by Sir Richard Owen.
 Before that time they were known as 'dragons'.
 There are dragon legends from all over the world.
 The Chinese zodiac has 11 regular animals and a dragon.
 The Ishtar Gate in Babylon contains bricks with images of tigers, bulls, and dragons.
 The first definition of 'dragon' in a dictionary from 1946 is: “Now rare.
 A huge serpent.”
-Over the years people have made up legends about talking dragons or other made up stories but the large animal that the myths talk about has its origin in fact.
+Over the years people have made up legends about talking dragons, or other made up stories, but the dragon was a real animal that lived with man.

 Question: What kind of creature: